Afghanka: Operational history

-The soldiers found the new uniform to be very effective, especially in Afghanistan.
-Even without the liners in, a winter Afghanka is comfortably warm in temperatures of down to −20 °C. Another advantage of the winter Afghanka over the preceding Bushlat and Shinel greatcoat was the greatly enhanced mobility and increased number of pockets.
+The soldiers found the new uniform very effective, especially in Afghanistan.
+Even without the liners in, a winter Afghanka provides comfortable warmth in temperatures down to −20 °C. Other advantages of the winter Afghanka over the preceding bushlat (pea coat) and over the shinel greatcoat included greatly enhanced mobility for the wearer, and the increased number of pockets.

 Variants

 The Afghanka was initially issued to regular units of the armed forces in a khaki colour.
-The uniform was also standardized with the KGB Border Troops, but in the service's unique "birch" camouflage pattern (similar to that used on the KLMK camouflage coverall) as well as Soviet Marines, who were the first to be issued with the newest Soviet camouflage development of the time—the woodland-style three-coloured Butane pattern (also known informally as TTsKO).
+The uniform was also standardized with the KGB Border Troops, but in the service's unique "birch" camouflage pattern (similar to that used on the KLMK camouflage coverall) as well as Soviet Marines, who were the first to be issued with the newest Soviet camouflage development of the time — the woodland-style three-coloured Butan pattern (also known as TTsKO).

-Although derived from a previous chemical-warfare uniform known as OKZK-D, the camouflage uniform made for VDV paratroopers in 1984 included many features from the Afghanka.
-Since then, various other uniforms evolved from the Afghanka in various camouflage patterns—such as VSR (the standard field uniform of the Russian Armed Forces since 1993, and later flora camouflage (issued since 1998), and many others.
+Although derived from a previous chemical-warfare uniform known as OKZK-D, the camouflage uniform made for Soviet VDV paratroopers in 1984 included many features from the Afghanka.
+Since then, various other uniforms evolved from the Afghanka in various camouflage patterns—such as VSR-93 (the standard field uniform of the Russian Armed Forces since 1993, and later "horizonal VSR" / Flora camouflage (issued since 1998), and many others.
+MVD Internal Troops frequently used "Les" (copy of US woodland) or "GOROD / Urban Les" during the 1990s.

 Belarus, Kazakhstan and Ukraine both currently issue Afghanka-cut uniforms in their own camouflage patterns.
+Ukraine used many different recolors of "TTsKO" and they kept using them well into the 2010s.

-The Soviet and Russian VDV model, made in either khaki, Butane, or VSR, lacked the lower patch pockets on the jacket as the blouse was intended to be worn tucked inside the trousers, to better accommodate the numerous harnesses used with a parachute.
+The Soviet and Russian VDV model, made in either khaki, Butan, or VSR, lacked the lower patch pockets on the jacket as the blouse was intended to be worn tucked inside the trousers, to better accommodate the numerous harnesses used with a parachute.
 Both the USSR and the Russian Federation have also produced the uniform in plain colours for paramilitary use.